 71b.
-To your knowledge, over the past 4 weeks, has your child been concerned that eating will make him or her choke to the extent that it has restricted the amount or type of food that s/he eats?
+To your knowledge, over the past 4 weeks, has your child been concerned that eating will make him or her choke to the extent that it has restricted the amount or the type of food they eat?
 Rating:

 72a.
 To your knowledge, has your child ever had an episode of vomiting (e.g., norovirus, food poisoning) or diarrhoea that has made him/her more careful about eating?
 (Yes/No)